 If you would like to be referred to Neighbourhood Doulas please ask your health professional to complete this form.

 What we do

-We provide an ongoing antenatal, birth and postnatal support for marginalized women.
-We have a track record of support provided by our team of volunteer professional doulas who provide the care and support to our mothers.
+We provide an ongoing antenatal, birth and postnatal support for marginalised women.
+We have a track record of support provided by our team of volunteer professional doulas who provide the care and support to those in need.

 Once you have been referred to ND and linked with your main doula and team, they will arrange to meet with you to prepare for your upcoming birth.

 They will talk about options and you can discuss what you want from the choices that your midwife has shared with you.
 You can ask questions which your doula will be happy to answer so you can make informed choices.

 Topics that will be covered include: Choice of birth venue, What to bring to hospital, Signs of labour, Comfort measures, Pain relief options, Informed consent, Giving birth, Possible interventions, Infant feeding and Newborn care.
 Your doula can assist you to create a birth plan to discuss with your midwife.

 Doula Services during labour